junxit/us-congress-bills-116/bill.md

 - **(2)** the .gov internet domain is a unique resource of the United States that reflects the history of innovation and global leadership of the United States;
 - **(3)** when online public services and official communications from any level and branch of government use the .gov domain, they are easily recognized as official and difficult to impersonate;
 - **(4)** the citizens of the United States deserve online public services that are safe, recognizable, and trustworthy;
-- **(5)** the .gov internet domain should be available to any Federal, State, local, or territorial government-operated or publicly controlled entity, including any Tribal government recognized by the Federal Government or a State government, for use in their official services, operations, and communications;
+- **(5)** the .gov internet domain should be available at no cost or a negligible cost to any Federal, State, local, or territorial government-operated or publicly controlled entity, including any Tribal government recognized by the Federal Government or a State government, for use in their official services, operations, and communications;
 - **(6)** the .gov internet domain provides a critical service to those Federal, State, local, Tribal, and territorial governments; and
 - **(7)** the .gov internet domain should be operated transparently and in the spirit of public accessibility, privacy, and security.